 Susan Berry Casey: Author.
 Activist.
 Soccer Mom.

-AUTHOR Two books, published 30 years apart.
+AUTHOR Two books, published 30 years apart, and now a 2nd edition of the first, making it three!
 Scores of essays and opinion pieces in newspapers across the country, online or in a college textbook.
 Two novels in the drawer that have yet to see the light of day.
 Check out Books & Articles tab, under Susan Casey tab.

 ACTIVIST Social worker and teacher.
 Helping to elect good candidates for local, state, and national office.
 Every presidential campaign since 1980.
 Serving in elective office.
 A run for mayor.
 Speaking out, speaking up, contributing along the way.
 Click on Susan Casey tab, and Books and Articles tab for a Denver Post profile.